sanu4satyam/Telecom_Churn_Prediction/README.md

-### Some solution to Reduce Customer Churn
+### After doing data analysis, visualization and machine learning.
+The follwing are some suggestions.

-Improve Tech Support.
+- Improve Tech Support.

-Be proactive with communication.
+- Be proactive with communication.

-Provide better streaming speed or give offers on streaming services.
+- Provide better streaming speed or give offers on streaming services.

-Periodically throw Offers to retain customers.
+- Periodically throw Offers to retain customers.

-Modify Monthly plans.
+- Modify Monthly plans.

-Improve fiber services.
+- Improve fiber services.

-Modify payment methods.
-Maybe customers facing issues with electronic-check Increase Dependents and Partners.
+- Modify payment methods.
+Maybe customers facing issues with electronic-check

+- Increase Dependents and Partners.

-Analyze churn when it happens.
+- Analyze churn when it happens.

-Stay competitive.
+- Stay competitive.

 ## The best model to deploy is: XGBClassifier with hypertuning.